HZWzzl/DS-doc/source/StructureRefinementModule.rst

 .. admonition:: note

    To generate a user-specific template, you can modify the initial Device Studio templates, Device Studio template 1 and Device Studio template 2, based on :numref:`StructureRefinementModule_25` and :numref:`StructureRefinementModule_26` respectively.
 Adjust parameters such as color, radius, lighting, and background color, then click :guilabel:`OK` or :guilabel:`Apply` in the Setting interface.
-Refer to :ref:`SRM参数调节区域` for detailed parameter adjustment instructions.
+Refer to :ref:`srm-parameter-adjustment` for detailed parameter adjustment instructions.

-.. _在原子结构精修模块导入结构:
+.. _import-structure-srm:

 ================================
 Importing Structures into the Atomic Structure Refinement Module